allenporter/nano-gpt/model_card.md

 The model was evaluated using hellaswag dataset.
 TBD results.

+The `nano-gpt train` command has built in support for evaluating against the val dataset as well as HellaSwag in between training steps.
+Every 500 steps the model was evaluated against the val dataset, as well as HellaSwag and geneated annecdotal samples from each worker.

 ## Environmental Impact

 <!-- Total emissions (in grams of CO2eq) and additional considerations, such as electricity usage, go here.
 Edit the suggested text below accordingly -->